 Highland Forest County Park is a place I always wanted to visit but never took the time to visit.
-Highland Forest is about 26 miles southeast of Syracuse, New York and has 20 miles of year-round trails, plus a the Skyline Lodge event venue.
+Highland Forest is about 26 miles southeast of Syracuse, New York, with 20 miles of year-round trails and the Skyline Lodge event venue.

 Highland Forest County Park is so large and has so many trails that it deserves its own article.